AbinashBishoyi/FreeRapid/etc/doc/readme.txt

   Windows OS: frd.exe --debug
   Linux/MacOS: java -jar frd.jar --debug

+For setting properties you can also use file startup.properties, which is placed in FRD's directory.
+See its header for more information about content of this file.

 More Info:
   - Unofficial tutorial for Linux users - How to configure FreeRapid Downloader on Linux (in Spanish)